68756d616e/Seperate-and-add-a-number/README.md

 Example you input 24 the result would be 6

-It spereates 2 and 4, adds both digit together provides and a result.
+It spereates 24 into 2 and 4, adds both digit together provides and a result.